Hashpravin/Blockchain-based-Cloud-Kitchen-Application/README.md

   - `buy`: Enables users to purchase an item by providing the item ID and sending sufficient funds.
 It verifies the payment, item availability, creates an order, updates the stock, and emits the `Buy` event.
   - `withdraw`: Allows the contract owner to withdraw the accumulated funds from the contract.

+  ---
+  TODO:
+  For pseudo code of smart contract follow this [Pseudo Codes](./Implementation/)

+  ---

 ## Setup Guide

  [Follow this](./Implementation/README.md)